Triggerise/triggerise.github.io/impactbond.markdown

 - callToAttention: '01'
   content: REDUCE TEEN PREGNANCY & HIV INFECTIONS AMONG KENYAN GIRLS AGED 15-19
 - callToAttention: '02'
-  content: INCREASED AGENCY OF GIRLS IN THEIR SEXUAL & REPRODUTIVE BEHAVIOUR & HEALTH
+  content: INCREASE AGENCY OF GIRLS IN THEIR SEXUAL & REPRODUCTIVE BEHAVIOUR & HEALTH
 - callToAttention: '03'
-  content: IMPROVED PUBLIC SECTOR RESPONSE TO ADOLESCENT SERVICE DELIVERY AND FINANCING
+  content: IMPROVE PUBLIC SECTOR RESPONSE TO ADOLESCENT SERVICE DELIVERY AND FINANCING
 - callToAttention: '04'
   content: SERVE OVER HALF A MILLION GIRLS WITH SRH AND HIV SERVICES AS A DIRECT RESULT
     OF THE BOND